pydio/pydio-doc-admin-guide/5_pydio_advanced_configuration/5_tuning_server_performance.md

  Along with the PHP Accelerator (**PHP APC**) pydio provides **memcache**, **memcached**, **redis**, **xcache** options by default to configure cache server..
 The **NOSQL keyvalue** stores like memcache, memcached and Redis runs a server on a local port to provide the caching service.

 [:image-popup:6_pydio_advanced_configuration/cache_service_configuration_update.png]

-You can look at [this how-to](https://pydio.com/en/docs/kb/miscellaneous/optimizing-pydio-performances)that will help you use a caching mechanism.